gregsurber/blog/_posts/2021-09-13-Working on my spellbook.md

 My plan is to create a single-page writeup of the most common tools I encounter, documenting the basic usage for each, both the how's and the when's I expect them to be of use.
 I'll include links to official repositories and write-ups, when I have them, so I can do deeper research when needed.

 For now this repository will remain private.
-Once I have accumulated enough write-ups that I think it might be useful to others, I will consider making it avaialable.
+Once I have accumulated enough write-ups that I think it might be useful to others, I will consider making it available.

 [1]: https://github.com/gregsurber/Spellbook